HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

 ```

 ### Vertical Rhythm
-Responsive vertical rhythm is a CSS pattern that we want to employ on all theme to ensure consistent spacing across elements of a website.
-[This article](https://zellwk.com/blog/responsive-vertical-rhythm/) explains the concept.
-Below is a quick example of how line-height and margins should match in order to create this spacing
+Responsive vertical rhythm is a CSS pattern that we use on the HubSpot CMS boilerplate.
+[This article](https://zellwk.com/blog/responsive-vertical-rhythm/) explains the concept in more detail.
+Below is a quick example of how line-height and margins should match in order to create this consistent spacing.
 ```css
 /* set line height on html */
 html {